mre/endler.dev/content/posts/2019/kubernetes/index.md

 close connection to trivago's core infrastructure), we didn't want to afford running our own Kubernetes cluster.
 We wanted to ship services instead.

-## With Nomad, deployments are boring

-We looked for a simpler alternative and gave Nomad a spin.
-By now, it has become the reliable backbone of our infrastructure and covers all points on our wishlist.

-The central part of our infrastructure are *services*, not machines.
-Consequently, every service simply has a separate folder in our monorepo (see structure above).

-Deployments always happen with a `make deploy` from either the local machine or triggered via Jenkins on every push.
-This way, we can manage dozens of services in our team.

 ## Batteries not included

-Nomad is the 80%.
+Nomad is the 20% of service orchestration that gets you 80% of the way.
 All it does is manage deployments.
 It takes care of your rollouts and restarts your containers in case of errors; and that's about it.

 If you want anything more, you have to bring it yourself.